Adapter Architecture

 startJobSpanandstartAttemptSpanmethods return handles for managing span lifecycle.
 Spans follow OpenTelemetry messaging conventions with PRODUCER spans for job creation and CONSUMER spans for processing.

 When no adapter is provided, a noop implementation is used automatically, making observability opt-in.
 See OTEL Tracing for span hierarchy and OTEL Metrics for available metrics.
+See OTEL Internals for adapter architecture and trace context propagation.

 Transactional Buffering